-If low mood means you're struggling to function from day to day, you may have depression and it would be a good idea to find help.
+If low mood means you're struggling to function from day to day, you may be experiencing symptoms of depression

 Depression – also called major depressive disorder or clinical depression – is a mood disorder that causes an ongoing feeling of sadness and your interest in things to fade.